ColoradoChristianUniversity/CIS-230-SP25/Ethics/Gabe/Week 07.md

 > "Brothers, if anyone is caught in any transgression, you who are spiritual should restore him in a spirit of gentleness."

 #### 5. First Principle
 "True friendship requires honesty.
-By privately raising concerns and offering assistance, it shows a lending hand instead of an attack. "
+By privately raising concerns and offering assistance, it shows a lending hand instead of an attack."
 ***

 ## Excursus